limaximy/tbank_gui_for_fast_document_processing/README.md

 ### At the moment

-- it is not recommended for use
+- it is not recommended for use (use is not possible without document templates, which I have not provided due to possible privacy rules),

 - it's not being updated.